Even if you’ve never used one before, you can’t fail to have noticed the volume of air fryers that have flooded the market in recent years.

 8. Lofter Air Fryer (1.7-quart)

-Are you hoping to cook healthier food using less oil with an aim of losing weight?
+Are you hoping to cook healthier food using less oil to lose weight?
 If so, an air fryer is no magic bullet, but it’s certainly a handy addition to your kitchen.

 You can use a fraction of the amount of oil you’d need to drop into a deep-fat fryer thanks to the efficient heating element and fan that combine to cook your food from all angles so it’s golden brown but not burned and crispy like you’d expect from your favorite deep-fried treats.

-If you’re new to air frying and you’re stuck for idea, you’ll appreciate the recipe book thrown in giving you plenty of inspiration to get your new appliance working hard.
+If you’re new to air frying and you’re stuck on ideas, you’ll appreciate the recipe book thrown in, giving you plenty of inspiration to get your new appliance working hard.

 Cleaning couldn’t be easier thanks to removable and dishwasher-safe components.

 The timer allows you to cook up to 30 minutes and generate awesome fried snacks without feeling guilty or bloated by all that oil.